Agriculture: European scale

 The commonly used base temperature for the thermal growing season is 5°C in boreal and temperate climate conditions (42) and 10°C in warmer climate zones (43).

 Global warming leads to a prolongation and intensification of the thermal growing season.
-Prolongation and warming of this season has already been noticed in many regions: in northern Europe thermal growing season has lengthened by about 1week between 1951 and 2000 (44).
-The intensity of this season (expressed as growing degree day sum) has increased all over Europe after 2000 (45).
+Prolongation and warming of this season has already been noticed in many regions: in northern Europe thermal growing season has lengthened by about 1week between 1951 and 2000 (44) and 23 days between 1950 and 2019 (148).
+The increase of growing season length is largely due to the earlier beginning of the growing season, on average 15 days in the period 1950 - 2019 (148).
+The intensity of this season (expressed as growing degree day sum) has increased all over Europe after 2000 (45,148).

 Projections of future changes have been calculated for Europe for the end of the 21st century, based on 22 - 23 global climate models under a moderate and high-end scenario of global warming, respectively (the so-called RCP4.5 and RCP8.5 scenarios).
 According to these results, in most of Europe the thermal growing season will last 1.5 - 2 months longer in 2100 compared to the reference period 1971 – 2000 for the high-end scenario of climate change, and 20 - 40 days longer for the moderate scenario of climate change; results are similar for the 5°C and 10°C baseline.
 Lengthening is anticipated to be slightest in southeastern European Russia and largest in coastal areas and central Europe (41).